 T +31-71-527 2037

 Lucy Bennison-Chapman studied Near Eastern Archaeology at the University of Liverpool.
 She received her PhD in July 2015.
-She is the first NINO Postdoctoral Research fellow, based at Leiden University with a project investigating the use and function of non-literate administration systems and recording devices in the Near East from the late Neolithic into the 1st millennium BC.
+She was the inaugural NINO Postdoctoral Research fellow, based at Leiden University with a project investigating the use and function of non-literate administration systems and recording devices in the Near East from the late Neolithic into the 1st millennium BC.
+The proceedings of her conference Bookkeeping Without Writing are forthcoming.
+From 1 December 2021, Lucy remains with NINO as a Visiting Research Fellow.
+In the Autumn semester of 2022 Lucy is teaching the OIKOS course “Communicating through clay in the Ancient Near East”.

 Near Eastern Archaeology: Anatolia, Mesopotamia and the Levant; Early farming communities, the Neolithic; Administration systems, Early writing; Material culture; Symbolism; Non-literate recording systems; Early Historic Mesopotamia; Craft specialisation.